Vajrayogini: Vajravārāhī and other forms

-In her form as Vajravārāhī "the Vajra Sow", she is often pictured with a sow's head on the side of her own as an ornament and in one form has the head of a sow herself.
-Vajrayoginī is often associated with triumph over ignorance, the pig being associated with ignorance in Buddhism.
-This sow head relates to the origins of Vajravārāhī from the Hindu sow-faced goddess Vārāhī.
+In her form as Vajravārāhī ("the Vajra Sow"), she is often pictured with a sow's head on the side or crown of her own head as a symbolic ornament and in one form has the head of a sow herself.
+The sow/pig is associated with ignorance in Buddhism.
+Vajrayoginī is often associated with triumph over ignorance or the transformation of ignorance into wisdom or the non-dual recognition that ignorance is inseparable from wisdom.
+The sow head can be traced to the origins of Vajravārāhī from the Hindu sow-faced goddess Vārāhī.

-The severed-headed form of Vajrayoginī is similar to the Indian goddess Chinnamasta, who is recognized by both Hindus and Buddhists.
+The severed-headed form of Vajrayoginī, Chinnamunda, is similar to the Indian goddess Chinnamasta, who is recognized by both Hindus and Buddhists.